TanyaIgnatenko/Resume-Parser/README.md

-# 🤖 End-to-End Resume Intelligence System — Production-Ready NLP Pipeline
+# 🤖 End-to-End Resume AI System — Production-Ready NLP Pipeline

 An end-to-end system that extracts **structured data**—Skills, Work Experience, Education, and Languages—from resumes in **PDF, DOCX, and TXT** formats.